DariuSGB/LabCA/README.md

 ## Create Intermediate CA

-This script is used to generate an intermedian CA certificate.
+This script is used to generate an intermediate CA certificate.

 This certificate is created with the next x509 extensions:
 - Basic Constraints: CA:TRUE, pathlen:0